craig-osterhout/docs/content/guides/django.md

 title: Containerize a Django application
 linkTitle: Django
 description: Learn how to containerize a Django application using Docker.
-keywords: python, django, containerize, initialize, gunicorn, compose watch
+keywords: python, django, containerize, initialize, gunicorn, compose watch, uv
 summary: |
   This guide shows how to containerize a Django application using Docker.
-  You'll scaffold the project with a bind-mount container, create a production-ready Dockerfile with docker init, then add a development stage and Compose Watch for fast iteration.
+  You'll scaffold the project with uv, create a production-ready Dockerfile using a Docker Hardened Image, then add a development stage and Compose Watch for fast iteration.
 languages: [python]
 tags: [dhi]
 params: